Tenders

 Outstanding scientific work in a sub-discipline of marine research, maritime technology and navigation or interdisciplinary work related to German program contributions to marine research activities will be awarded.
 The work should be the results of final theses (master's, doctoral) and related to a ship expedition.
 The prize may be split among applicants.

-The award winner(s) should not have exceeded the age of 30 at the time of writing the thesis.
 The work should not be more than two years old at the time of application.
 The Scientific Advisory Board of the Annette Barthelt Foundation decides whether the submitted work is worthy of the award.
 It may appoint specific experts in individual cases.
 The decision on the awarding of the prize to one or more prize winners is made by a jury with a simple majority.
 It consists of members of the Scientific Advisory Board of the Foundation and its Board of Directors.

-Members of the Scientific Advisory Board of the Annette Barthelt Foundation are currently (as of January 2023):
+Members of the Scientific Advisory Board of the Annette Barthelt Foundation are currently (as of August 2024):